 Additional Suggestions?

-Those were a selection of new projectors that all cost $200 or less.
+Those were a selection of new projectors that all currently cost $200 or less.
 But what if you don’t mind spending a bit more to perhaps get something else?
 Visit the following other articles for more alternatives and suggestions.

 Epson EpiqVision Flex CO-W01